 * Sentinel surveillance: This requires more detailed data, specialized staff and sophisticated laboratories.
 If at all possible, health authorities should have a data relationship with sentinel hospitals built on identical input and output formats.

 * Active surveillance and active search: The challenge for active surveillance and search is integration of data from many formats and media.
 This includes input from manual records searches, interviews with staff, clinic and hospital ward visits, and sometimes door-to-door canvassing.
 They are resource-intensive, expensive and make heavy demands on data management systems.

 But the CDC notes that the change technology is driving in field surveillance data collection is working.
-Thanks to mobile devices, smart devices, electronic health records (EHR), social media and automated information systems, “a shift is occurring to a new normal in which field response data collection is integrated with existing infrastructure [and] uses jurisdictional surveillance and informatics staff.”
+Thanks to mobile devices, smart devices, electronic health records (EHR), social media and automated information systems, “a shift is occurring to a new normal in which field response data collection is integrated with existing public health data management infrastructure [and] uses jurisdictional surveillance and informatics staff.”
 Analysis can be performed by skilled staff at the health authority without them having to be on-site.

 Business process management (BPM) technologies can also play a role.
 BPM technologies can model processes to weed out inefficiencies, apply externally generated business rules, and monitor performance.
 But it’s the reporting tools that really shine.
 Processes are essentially self-documenting, activity can be constantly monitored, and performance reporting can be integrated, allowing authorities to focus on key performance indicators and processes that can improve them.

 Data is the foundation of evidence-based decision-making in disease surveillance.
 Principally, moving data collection closer to the patient by eliminating manual data collection processes, ensuring the integrity of the data, and using emerging technologies to streamline investigative processes are the keys to facing the evolving challenges in tracking the ever-increasing number of epidemics and pandemics.